KwonVitalLab/KwonVitalLab.github.io/research/index.md

 {% include section.html %}

-## Machine Learning for Human Activity Recognition
+## Generative AI and Cross-modality Techniques for Human Activity Recognition

 ### Opportunistic Use of Video Data for Wearable-based Human Activity Recognition